Funding opportunity

 Applications may require ship-time and other marine facilities.
 If you need to use NERC’s marine facilities, you must complete an online ship-time and marine equipment (SME) or autonomous deployment (ADF) application form available from Marine Facilities Planning.
 Include the SME or ADF number on the ‘Facilities’ section of your application and attach a PDF of the SME or ADF as a facility form to your application.
 The costs associated with completed SME and ADF forms must be included within the funding limit of the highlight topic.

-You should consider that the start date for funding of successful highlight topic applications will be 1 October 2025 and access to NERC’s marine facilities is unlikely to be possible before the 2027/28 NERC Marine Facilities Programme.
-You therefore need to engage with NERC Marine Planning (email: marineplanning@nerc.ukri.org) as soon as possible.
+For those projects requiring use of large research infrastructure (including ship-time), actual start dates will be dependent on access to infrastructure being scheduled and confirmed.
+You should consider that the access to NERC’s marine facilities is unlikely to be possible before the 2027/28 NERC Marine Facilities Programme.
+You therefore need to engage with NERC Marine Planning (email: marineplanning@nerc.ukri.org) as soon as possible to discuss an appropriate proposed start date for your project.
 This will make sure that a realistic assessment of the availability of marine facilities in the year or years required is central to the development of your science plans.

 You must submit your SME and ADF applications to NERC Marine Planning at least two months before the funding opportunity closing date, so, by 9 August 2024.